TawhidFirst/blog/content/en/post/the-love-of-forbidden-images/index.md

-Honorable Cheikh, may Allah grant you success, does loving to see forbidden images that can be found on phones, on the internet, and constantly desiring them, fall under the forms of Shirk where the person becomes an idolater of these images ?
+Honorable Cheikh, may Allah grant you success, does loving to see forbidden images that can be found on phones, on the internet, and constantly desiring them, fall under the forms of Shirk where the person becomes an idolater of these images?

 ## Answer